-Thay wrote this letter to all of his students last autumn, as his health was beginning to weaken.
+Thay wrote this letter to all of his students in autumn 2014, as his health was beginning to weaken.
 Although Thay did not have enough strength to give Dharma Talks, he was able to dictate and edit this letter.

 It has been translated from the Vietnamese, so that everyone enjoy his rich, deep and heartfelt teaching on how “devotional practice” and the figure of “the Buddha” can be understood in the Plum Village tradition.